-Semen analysis, also known as the sperm count test, analyzes the health of a man’s sperm.
-Semen is the fluid containing sperm that is released during male ejaculation.
+Semen analysis, also known as a sperm count test, analyzes the health and viability of a man’s sperm.
+Semen is the fluid containing sperm (plus other sugar and protein substances) that’s released during male ejaculation.
 A semen analysis measures three major factors of sperm health:

 Men who have had a vasectomy undergo semen analysis to make sure no sperm are in their semen.
 In a vasectomy, the tubes that send sperm from the testicles to the penis are cut and sealed as a permanent form of birth control.
 After a vasectomy, doctors often recommend that men take a sperm analysis once a month for three months to ensure that sperm is no longer present in their semen.

 Your doctor will let you know what you should do in preparation for the semen analysis.
-Following these instructions is very important if you are seeking accurate results.
+It’s very important to follow these instructions for accurate results.

 To get the best sample: